Trails

 There’s a lot to explore via road and trail in Park City, and a great way to do so is with a local.
 Ride with our friends at Max Testa Training and fine tune your skill set while having a blast.
 Whether you’re an experienced cyclist looking for a challenging ride, or a novice eager to improve your foundation, their guides are well versed in all levels.

 Local Tip: Consider becoming a member of the Mountain Trails Foundation, the local organization building, maintaining and protecting over half of the 400+ miles of trails in the Park City area.
-If you use a trail map, be sure to offer the suggested donation of $5 (or more).
+If you use a trail map, be sure to offer the suggested donation, this foundation does a tremendous amount of good for our locals and visitors alike.

 Hiking